Workplace bullying is expensive!

 It is important to note that we are looking for a pattern of behaviours, rather than point to specific isolated behaviours which may be just that – isolated, one-off behaviours.

-This hub is intended to give you an overview only.
-Please seek professional help when required.
+This post is intended as an overview only.
+Please seek professional help if you need it.

 Preventing an abuser from entering your organisation is always better than trying to remove one.
 Ideally the recruitment process will be able to identify and prevent disruptive personalities from coming into the organisation.